 Ref Controls Specified by PFC Tests of Controls Results of Tests 13.1 A security system requiring card keys is utilized at the Dublin, Ohio office to restrict access to building and floors in the building after hours.
 Inspected key pads and cameras associated with the building's security system and determined that access to the building's lobbies, elevators and tenant floors requires use of a key card after normal business hours.
 No exceptions noted.
+13.2 A separate security system installed in PFC's Dublin, Ohio office suite requiring card keys is utilized to restrict access to the suite after hours.
+Logs are maintained that document daily activity including when alarm is enabled or disabled, and who accesses the suite after normal business hours.
+After-hours access to the suite is logged and available for forensic review when needed.
+Office Suite in Columbus, Indiana is secured with card keys issued by the building landlord.
+Observed the operation of the alarm system which alerts staff anytime the suite door is opened, and observed the arming and disarming of the alarm by staff in the morning and evening.
+From a sample of days during the period under examination, inspected security access logs and determined that system was logging activity as designed.
+No exceptions noted.

-Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2018
+Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2019